Brand architecture may be the most misunderstood concept in branding.

 Now that we’ve described the basic concepts, let’s examine the three fundamental brand architecture options:

-A branded-house architecture features a cornerstone firm brand, such as Apple and FedEx, from which all services spring forth as extensions – Apple TV & Apple Watch, FedEx Ground & FedEx Express, and so on.
+A branded-house architecture features a cornerstone firm brand, such as Apple and FedEx, from which all services spring forth as extensions – Apple Music & Apple Pay, FedEx Ground & FedEx Express, and so on.

 A branded-house architecture is ideal for business strategies focused on such things as brand equity transfer, spend efficiency, and speed-to-innovation traction.